julianxhokaxhiu/charts/incubator/kube-ingress-aws-controller/README.md

 ## Configuration

-The following table lists the configurable parameters of the kube-aws-ingress-controller chart and their default values.
+The following table lists the configurable parameters of the kube-ingress-aws-controller chart and their default values.

 Parameter | Description | Default
 --- | --- | ---